legeiger/HomeAssistant/automation/readme.md

 * Notify me and restart the nut addon if it stops reporting values
 * A dailty reset and loggin of the total kWh reading from my home energy monitor

-The next two automations use the __[hassio-system-updates](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/hassio-system-updates)__ file to check for system and security updates.
-That information is then pulled into a __[set of sensors](https://github.com/SilvrrGIT/HomeAssistant/blob/master/sensors/system_monitor.yaml#L26)__ which the automation monitors and notifies me when there are changes.
-* Notify me if the host (Ubuntu Server) has a system update available
-* Notify me if the host (Ubuntu Server) has a security update available

 ### hvac.yaml Automations:
 __[File Link](https://github.com/SilvrrGIT/HomeAssistant/blob/master/automation/thermostat.yaml)__